coracle-social/nonboard/README.md

 # Nonboard

-A library of MithrilJS components with convenient mounting functions.
+A Nostr onboarding widget built with MithrilJS that helps users get started with Nostr.

 ## Installation